-Additional information for the Qualifying Exam can be found at http://graduate.ucr.edu/gaa_procedures.html
+Additional information for the Qualifying Exam can be found at https://graduate.ucr.edu/regulations-and-procedures#doctoral

-F. Advancement to Candidacy
+G. Advancement to Candidacy

 After successful completion of the Preliminary and Oral Qualifying examinations and completion of all University and departmental requirements, the student is eligible for formal advancement to candidacy.
 The student will be billed the Candidacy Fee after the degree check has been completed.
-After a successful degree check, the student and ECE are notified of the formal advancement to candidacy.
+After a successful degree check, Graduate Division notifies the student and ECE of the formal advancement to candidacy.